Employee benefits in Canada: A complete guide for employers

 Here's everything you need to know to offer benefits that meet statutory requirements under Canadian labor laws—and how to go above and beyond for your employees in Canada.

-What employee benefits are mandatory in Canada?
+Mandatory employee benefits in Canada

 Mandatory benefits programs are required by Canadian law—primarily, the Employment Standards Act, which establishes the rights and responsibilities of employers and employees in Canada.
 If you employ a Canadian worker and fail to offer them these mandatory employee benefits, you could wind up with a hefty fine.
 Keep in mind that the benefits required by the government of Canada are statutory minimums, and employers can always offer more than these mandatory benefits.
 Also, note that these benefits are mandatory for employees—independent contractors in Canada aren't entitled to any benefits.